-11. The complexity of the negotiations and the need to agree the new financial framework in good time to allow the proper planning and programming of Union policies call for a tight time schedule.
+10. The Union's present Financial Perspective will expire at the end of 2006.
+Negotiations on the next Financial Perspective, together with a review of relevant policies, will take place during the period covered by the present multiannual programme.
+The complexity of the negotiations and the need to agree the new financial framework in good time to allow the proper planning and programming of Union policies call for a tight time schedule.
 Following discussion of the Commission communication, the expectation is that the Commission, including the commissioners from the new Member States, will present its entire package of financial and legislative proposals at the latest in early July 2004.
-Work within the Council will aim at reaching decisions by the European Council in December 2004 on principles and guidelines enabling the Union to achieve political agreement by the June 2005 European Council so that both the framework itself and the detailed legislation under which it will be implemented can be finally adopted by the end of that year.
+Work within the Council will aim at reaching possible decisions by the European Council in December 2004 on principles and guidelines with a view to achieving political agreement by the June 2005 European Council so that both the framework itself and the detailed legislation under which it will be implemented can be finally adopted by the end of that year.
 This will allow preparatory work on new Community programmes to be carried out during 2006 so they can be implemented as from the beginning of the new Financial Perspective period.
 It will also ensure that the 2007 budgetary procedure can be carried through with clarity and certainty.